Apes are primates. Primates are mammals that share the following characteristics:

 The difference between great apes and lesser apes is general size.
 There are two types of lesser apes: gibbons (SE Asia) and siamangs (SE Asia).
 There are four types of great apes: gorillas (Africa), bonobos (Africa), orangutans (SE Asia), and chimpanzees (Africa).

 Chimpanzees are great apes that live in the tropical rain forests of Africa from Sudan and Tanzania in the East to Senegal and Angola in the West.
-Zaire has the largest population, although chimpanzees have become extinct in some areas.
+Democratic Republic of the Congo has the largest population, although chimpanzees have become extinct in some areas.
 They grow to reach heights of three to five feet, and weigh up to 120 to 200 pounds.
 They are predominantly black, sometimes with gray on their back after 20 years of age.

 Distinctive habits and characteristics of chimpanzees include: